-- A. University Policies and Procedures - 1.
-Attendance at each class or laboratory is mandatory at Oral Roberts University.
-Excessive absences can reduce a student's grade or deny credit for the course. - 2.
+A. University Policies and Procedures

+- 1. Participation in each online class through discussion forums, assignments, or any other course activity is mandatory at Oral Roberts University.
+This counts as your attendance in the course. - 2.
 Students taking a late exam because of an unauthorized absence are charged a late exam fee. - 3.
 Students and faculty at Oral Roberts University must adhere to all laws addressing the ethical use of others' materials, whether it is in the form of print, video, multimedia, or computer software.
 By submitting an assignment in any form, the student gives permission for the assignment to be checked for plagiarism, either by submitting the work for electronic verification or by other means. - 4.
 Final exams cannot be given before their scheduled times.
-Students need to check the final exam schedule before planning return flights or other events at the end of the semester.
+Students need to check the final exam schedule before planning personal and professional events at the end of the semester.

 - 5. Students are to be in compliance with the University, school, and departmental policies regarding ePortfolio requirements.
 Students should consult the ePortfolio handbooks for requirements regarding general education and the students' major. - i.
 The penalty for not submitting electronically or for incorrectly submitting an ePortfolio artifact is a zero for that assignment. - ii.
-By submitting an assignment, the student gives permission for the assignment to be assessed electronically. - B. Course Policies and Procedures
+By submitting an assignment, the student gives permission for the assignment to be assessed electronically.

+B. Course Policies and Procedures

 Evaluation Procedures

 Grading Scale

 Case Briefs 40%

 Discussions 20%

 Midterm Exam 20%

 Final Exam 20%

 Grades are assigned on the basis of total points earned:

-A = 90% -100%
+A = 90% - 100%

 B = 80% - 89%

-C = 70% - 79%

-D = 60% - 69%

 F = Below 60%

-- C. Other Policies - 1 Students unable to take an exam at the regularly scheduled time, must clear the absence in advance with the professor.
+C. Other Policies

+- Students unable to take an exam at the regularly scheduled time, must clear the absence in advance with the professor.
 Students that do not clear exam absences in advance will be penalized the greater of either 10 points or 1 letter grade.
 It is the student's responsibility to schedule a make-up exam time with the professor.
 Tests that have not been made up by the day of the final exam will automatically become a zero (0) grade. - 2.
 Assignments are due when scheduled.
 Assignments accepted late will be for maximum of half credit (except for administrative or medical excuses).
 Even they have been excused from class, students should make every effort to see that the assignment arrives when it is due.
 Late is defined as not turning in the paper on the assigned date either in class or in my office. - 3.
-Students missing a quiz because they are tardy or absent from class (except for administrative or medical reasons), will not be allowed to make up that quiz and must forego those points.
+Students (residential) missing a quiz because they are tardy or absent from class (except for administrative or medical reasons), will not be allowed to make up that quiz and must forgo those points.
 Students will be required to follow the course calendar and complete the assigned reading before they come to class.
 Quiz questions will be drawn from the readings assigned for that week. - 4.
 Students missing class due to a medical ailment must have an appropriate medical excuse for the instructor.
 Students sick enough to miss class, are sick enough to see a doctor.
 A medical or administrative excuse must be presented to the instructor before any missed work may be made up. - 5.
 Students are responsible for all information covered, presented, or assigned in class. - 6.
 Exams will cover all material presented in class, outside readings, text assignments, films, guest speakers, and handouts. - 7.
 Students should utilize modern technology in the development of plans and reports.
 Professional quality reports and presentations are expected.

-- 8. All students who were entering freshmen during the fall of 2004, or later, must submit a two page executive summary as an artifact in Whole Person Assessment. - 9. e-Portfolio Requirements none - D. Contact information Professor Angie Morris anmorris@oru.edu
+- 8. All students who were entering freshmen during the fall of 2004, or later, must submit a two page executive summary as an artifact in Whole Person Assessment. - 9. e-Portfolio Requirements none